"...whether it's a great feeling or a sad lonesome feeling, we all want another being to share it, know it, and expierience what we feel with us" -TP

 -Who he is-

-In 2015 he rebranded by fronting the alt.
+In 2015 he rebranded by forming the alt.
 Country band “Ravenna Sun”.
-They’d open for artist such as Cody Canada, Zane Williams, Uncle Lucius, and Paul Cauthen; having shows booked every weekend for months out.
+They’d share the stage with artist such as Shane Smith, Ray Wylie Hubbard, and Reverend Horton Heat; having shows booked every week for months out.
 The reactions and criticism he received were even bigger and better but the choices he made were more detrimental.
 With multiple failed attempts at releasing a record, drunken nights became routine.
 Substance use, infidelity, and a God complex that oftentimes ended in fist fights followed.
 Bridges were burned and bad relationships with people in the business were made.
 The rapid, small, success that seemed so big overpowered his judgement and obstructed his view for seeing crucial moves in his career.
 After a divorce and a complete breakup with his band he stopped booking shows entirely and started working a Monday-Friday job.
 Luckily however, you can take the storyteller out of the stories but you can’t take the stories out of the storyteller.
 Travis continued to write.
 This time- stories that were a lot closer to his heart.

-In October of this year his eldest brother, whom his song "Western Town" is for, was married.
-Prior to taking the trip, Travis decided this was the perfect opportunity to get back on stage and give giggin' another go.
-So he booked a two week solo mini-tour through New Mexico.
+In October of 2017 CJ, whom his song "Western Town" is for, was married.
+Prior to the trip, Travis felt this was the time to get back on stage and give giggin' another go. he booked a two week solo mini-tour through New Mexico.
 Travis claims that

-"it can be difficult to feel successful when from Texas- you will have weekend shows booked 6 hours apart and still be in the same state!....Going to a completely different scene and getting a good response with no one I know in the crowd reminded me why I love to play and gave me the much needed reassurance I can hold an audience solo."
+"it can be difficult to feel accomplished when from Texas- you will have shows booked 6 hours apart but still be in the same state!....Going to a completely different scene and getting a good response reminded me why I love to play and gave me the much needed reassurance I can hold an audience alone."

 “a love that lasts a lifetime.
 Love at the highest level, not a childhood love most mistake for it….it’s a special song because it’s one of the few that is through and through 100% about myself."